Pirate Freedom: Plot summary

 The hero is named Christopher (Chris, Crisóforo, Christophe).
 He recounts his childhood and career as a pirate, interspersed with digressions about events in his later life, including the time when he is writing the book (as in The Book of the Short Sun).
 The following summarizes his story in the order in which he experiences it.

 Chris is a Sicilian-American.
 When he is ten, Communism ends in Cuba, and his father (apparently a "wiseguy") moves there with him to run a casino.
 Chris goes to school at a monastery, where he becomes a novice and helps a Brother Ignacio with the farm work.
-At one point, he notices that many of the people he knew are gone, Mass is in Latin, and no one wears a watch.
-Somewhat later, he walks away from the monastery.
+Eventually he walks away from the monastery.
+Details he notices around that time make it clear that he is now centuries in the past, though Brother Ignacio is still in the monastery.

-A farmer in a horse-drawn wagon picks him up and takes him to Havana—but the roads are unpaved and Havana is much smaller than he remembers.
-Chris lives by theft until he signs on to a Spanish brig bound for Veracruz, Mexico.
-He is raped twice by shipmates, but thereafter manages to avoid them, and he enjoys learning military seamanship.
+He lives by theft in Havana until he signs on to a Spanish brig bound for Veracruz, Mexico.
+After avoiding his shipmates after being raped twice, he takes pleasure in mastering military seamanship.

 In Veracruz he meets an English captain, Abraham Burt.
 Then Chris's ship sails to Spain, where he becomes infatuated with Estrellita, the maid of a wealthy young married woman.
 Her master puts a stop to the relationship.

-He returns to his ship, but on the way back to Mexico they are captured by English pirates under Captain Burt, who takes him on to the pirate ship.
+He returns to his ship, but on the way back to Mexico they are captured by English pirates under Captain Burt, who takes him onto the pirate ship.
 They capture a Spanish slave ship, and Burt puts Chris in charge of taking it to Port Royal.
 When he returns, having freed a few of the slaves, he refuses to join in piracy and Burt abandons him on Hispaniola.

 There a French buccaneer (a settler in the wilderness) helps him survive.
 They and other buccaneers capture a small Spanish warship sent against them, and Chris assumes command.
 A "boy" on the ship reveals herself as a woman who Chris knew in Spain; Chris takes her to be the maid Estrellita, but calls her "Novia", meaning "sweetheart".
 They become lovers.